 Woolworths vs Telstra – which way to go?

-While the numbers suggest that Woolworths has the upper hand when it comes to inclusions for the price – and arguably they do, especially for those who make a lot of voice calls – Telstra has the undeniable advantage of full access to their own network.
+While the numbers suggest that Woolworths has the upper hand when it comes to inclusions for the price, Telstra has the undeniable advantage of full access to their own network.
 That translates to potentially even better coverage and faster data downloads.
 If that is important to you, then Telstra is most certainly the way to go.
-But if it’s outright bargain value you’re searching for, then for sheer value, flexibility, lack of contract and calls for your dollar, Woolworths Mobile is well worth considering.
+But if it’s outright bargain value you’re searching for, then for flexibility, lack of contract and calls for your dollar, Woolworths Mobile is well worth considering.